macedoti13/CoinVision/readme.md

 ## Technologies Used

-- Python: The project is implemented in Python, a powerful and versatile programming language that is widely used in data science and machine learning.
+- **Python:** The project is implemented in Python, a powerful and versatile programming language that is widely used in data science and machine learning.
-- OpenCV: OpenCV (Open Source Computer Vision Library) is used for image processing tasks such as converting images to grayscale, applying Gaussian blur, and detecting circles.
+- **OpenCV:** OpenCV (Open Source Computer Vision Library) is used for image processing tasks such as converting images to grayscale, applying Gaussian blur, and detecting circles.
-- scikit-learn: scikit-learn is a popular machine learning library in Python.
+- **scikit-learn:** scikit-learn is a popular machine learning library in Python.
 We use it to implement the SVM classifier and the KMeans clustering for creating the codebook of visual words.
-- SIFT: SIFT (Scale-Invariant Feature Transform) is an algorithm in computer vision to detect and describe local features in images.
+- **SIFT:** SIFT (Scale-Invariant Feature Transform) is an algorithm in computer vision to detect and describe local features in images.
 It was patented by the University of British Columbia and since 2020 is free to use.
-- Exchange Rates API: The Exchange Rates API is a free service for current and historical foreign exchange rates.
+- **Exchange Rates API:** The Exchange Rates API is a free service for current and historical foreign exchange rates.
 We use it to convert the total value of coins from Brazilian reais to other currencies.

+obs: This readme file was written by chatGPT